stevejay/react-roving-tabindex/README.md

 ### When not to use this package

-If you need a roving tabindex in a very large grid/table then you might be better served with a bespoke implementation (but do test this first).
-By not including any unnecessary flexibility that this package offers then you will likely create a more performant implementation when the scale is such that performance becomes paramount.
+This package is designed as a general solution for a roving tabindex in a toolbar or a smallish grid.
+If you need a roving tabindex in a very large grid or table (a few hundred cells or more) then you may be better served with a bespoke implementation.
+By not including any unnecessary flexibility that this package offers then you will likely create a more performant implementation when performance becomes paramount.
 For example, you might not need to support the enabling and unenabling of tab stops.
-It also takes time to register the gridcells with the package, and there is an overhead to creating the row index mapping.
+It also takes time to register the cells with the package, and there is an overhead to creating the row index mapping.

 ## Requirements